zoe-walker/Visualizations/Examples/ProcessFlow/README.md

 A process can be a collaboration between different organisations (actors) within an enterprise.
 The collaboration is represented by partitioning the activities into swim-lanes, where each swim-lane corresponds to the organisation performing the activity.
 The swim-lanes are drawn vertically on the diagram.
 A swim-lane is drawn on the left for Inputs, and a swim-lane on the right for Outputs.

 A process can be partitioned into phases.
 Each phase is a sequence of activities that achieve a goal within the overall process.
-Phases are demarked with a vertical label and a horizontal line after the last activity in the phase.
+Phases are demarcated with a vertical label and a horizontal line after the last activity in the phase.

 A sub-set of activities within the process, that in combination achieve a goal of note, can be placed in a group.
 The group is visualised with a labelled rectangle that encloses the activities in the group.